The main area of Broughton Down where there are good colonies of Silver-Spotted Skipper in the late Summer

 Broughton Down (location map) is a fine example of unimproved chalk downland lying on a north-east facing escarpment, providing fine views over the Test Valley.
 It is located several miles west of Stockbridge, close to the border with Wiltshire.
 The down is fringed by mature woodland including impressive stands of beech at its eastern end and is bisected by a small wooded valley.
 Broughton Down is managed by Hampshire Wildlife Trust as a Nature Reserve and is also a designated SSSI, taking into account the good range of chalk habitats represented.

-All the commoner downland species are present on the site, including decent colonies of Chalkhill Blue, Silver-spotted Skipper and Dark Green Fritillary as well as Grizzled Skipper, Dingy Skipper and Brown Argus.
-The down also hosts a small colony of Adonis Blue.
+All the commoner downland species are present on the site including decent colonies of Chalkhill Blue, Grizzled Skipper, Dingy Skipper and Brown Argus.
+The site also hosts a decent colony of Silver-spotted Skipper and a small colony of Adonis Blue as well as the fast flying Dark Green Fritillary.

 The gulley mentioned above also continues northwards through a small wooded area, which then opens out into another small downland area here.
 The species distribution is similar to the main area of the down, however, its relative isolation means their profusion can vary.
 This is another area where Dark Green Fritillaries can be found during their flight period.